-Can you store the leftovers?
 I’ve tried, and the leftovers are not good, mostly because romaine that’s been dressed doesn’t keep well.
 If you used a sturdier green, like kale, leftovers would be okay for a day.
 Otherwise, I recommend keeping the ingredients separate.

 - 2 tbsp extra virgin olive oil